the bigger glass shops are empty or super slow.

 Ok. so Lance has his own take on it...... just like X amount of surfers I know that feel they have carte blanche in undermining any legitimate domestic (or foreign for that matter) board manufacturers.
 It was Rusty that once said the biggest detriment to making a living in the surfboard industry is the "bro deal".

-Some guys just don't get, or are willing to accept, what "cost" is.
+Some guys just don't get, or aren't willing to accept, what "cost" is.

 "Cost" is Materials & Labor needed to produce a product...... in this case a surfboard.
 So when guys get their noses bent out of shape becuz they aren't getting a stupidly low price, they are basically saying "I want it for as close to nothing as possible, and I don't give a sh-t if it comes at the expense of the guys making it.